 What women leaders bring to the table

 - Honesty and ethics.
-In business, women are perceived as having an edge over men when it comes to honesty and ethics, with 34% saying women are better at this and only 3% saying men are.
+In business, women are perceived as having an edge over men when it comes to honesty and ethics, with 34% of Americans saying women are better at this and only 3% saying men are.
 By valuing honesty and ethics on the job, women are influential in creating greater transparency and demanding adherence to a code of conduct that guides behaviors and decisions.
 All of this shapes a consistent business culture where everyone can understand and abide by the rules and treat each other, as well as customers, vendors, and other partners, with respect.

 - Openness to compromise.
 It’s not always easy, but there’s still little doubt that compromise is a necessary and healthy component of nearly every aspect of human life, including the working world.
-When a woman is added to the mix, men are more likely to compromise, and when two women work together, compromise is even more assured.
+When a woman is added to the mix, men are more likely to compromise, and when two women work together, compromise is even more likely.
 Translating this to business and leadership, the ability for a woman leader to achieve compromise can help all-or-nothing, unnecessary, or overly risky outcomes be avoided.

 How HR can create a culture that’s friendly to female leaders